 The first strategy you should take heed of is to ensure you are using an efficient swing technique.
 Make the valuable investment of taking a couple lessons from your club pro to iron out any biomechanical problems with your swing.
 This will enable your body to cope with the forces involved in the swing.

 The second strategy is to ALWAYS warm-up prior to playing a round.
-Most golfers get straight out of their car and head to tee-off without employing any measures to prepare their body for movement.
+Most golfers get straight out of their used golf cart and head to tee-off without employing any measures to prepare their body for movement.
 A few simple mobility exercises will go a long way here.
 Speak with your PT or Exercise Physiologist for some ideas.